naymspace/backpex/guides/live_resource/user-preferences.md

 The response contract is:

 - `200 {"ok": true}` when all retained entries were accepted.
-- `200 {"ok": false, "error": {"key": "...", "reason": "unidentified"}}`
+- `200 {"ok": false, "error": {"key": "...", "reason": "unscoped"}}`
-  when a single write targets an adapter that cannot identify the user.
+  when a single write targets an adapter that cannot resolve its complete scope.
 - `422 {"ok": false, "error": {"key": "...", "reason": "..."}}` for the
   first adapter error in a batch or any other write error.
 - `400 {"ok": false, "error": "missing key/value"}` when the outer payload